gracefulife/clova-developer-guide/en/CEK/Guides/LinkUserAccount.md

 ### Building authorization server {#BuildAuthServer}

-To apply account linking to your extension, prepare a login page where users can authenticate their accounts and build a server for issuing access tokens when authentication is complete.
+To apply account linking to your extension, prepare a login page where users can authenticate their accounts and build a server for generating access tokens when authentication is complete.

 The login page for user authentication must meet the following requirements.
 * The page shall support the HTTPS protocol.